ed-cybros/ed-cybros/README.md

 # About

 **Cleaning, transforming, and structuring data**.
 Natural tendency towards correctness, quality, and consistency.
-Interested in problems where accurate representation of data content affects downstream ML pipelines (data-centric approach). **Music data.**
+Interested in problems where accurate representation of data content affects downstream ML pipelines (data-centric approach). **Interested in music data.**

 ## Current tools